inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 The Ethernet Virtual LAN (VLAN) feature is supported by the IEEE 802.1Q standard.
 Virtual LANs separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.

-**V1** Ethernet Virtual Local Area Networks (VLANs) separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.
+.. **V1** Ethernet Virtual Local Area Networks (VLANs) separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.
 The Ethernet Virtual LAN (VLAN) feature is supported by the IEEE 802.1Q standard.

-**V2** Ethernet Virtual Local Area Networks (VLANs) separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.
+..
+Ethernet Virtual Local Area Networks (VLANs) separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.

+Ethernet Virtual Local Area Networks (VLANs) are physical Ethernet networks separated into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.

 This showcase demonstrates the VLAN support of INET's modular Ethernet model.